AndresRetamal-Dev/AndresRetamal-Dev.github.io/src/content/blog/post-3.md

 ## 6️⃣ Test Layer

+Unit tests validate isolated business logic (Application + Domain).
+Functional tests ensure the full payment flow works end-to-end.

 The final piece.
 This layer covers Unit and Functional testing for the entire microservice.
 The goal is to maintain a minimum coverage threshold and guarantee that every layer works independently.

 🔌 Payment Flow Example

+The following endpoint shows how the layers interact in a real request, following the exact flow described above.

 Here’s a simplified view of how a Checkout Session is created in the system: